Survival of the Primitive

 C. Therefore, the higher evolved a culture is, the less fit it is for survival.

 This argument does of course now depend on whether you accept the premises; yet when you do, it’s straightforward, and valid and sound.
 For us, then, it can actually mean two things: Perhaps we aren’t any highly evolved.
 Or maybe there just is no “Survival of the Fittest.”
-I do believe that both is the case, and that it’s time we question our cultural values—to kill less of the life around us, no matter whether plants, animals, or human beings.
-I desire to stress that, again.
+I do believe that both is the case, and that it’s time we question our values—in order to kill less of the life around us (no matter plants, animals, or human beings), and therefore evolve, a little.

-Readers of this site long know that I don’t believe in death in the classical sense, and that I strongly believe that we need to stop killing.
+Some of you know that I don’t believe in death in the classical sense, and that I strongly believe that we need to stop killing.
 Whether we just need to learn, or remember, that’s not the point here.
 What do I know.

 (This is one of five “lost” articles that I only published in 2021.)